Johnny Rivers: 1960s

 In 1958, Rivers met fellow Louisianan James Burton, a guitarist in a band led by Ricky Nelson.
-Burton later recommended one of Rivers' songs, "I'll Make Believe," to Nelson, who recorded it.
+Burton later recommended one of Rivers's songs, "I'll Make Believe," to Nelson, who recorded it.
 They met in Los Angeles in 1961, where Rivers subsequently found work as a songwriter and studio musician.
-His big break came in 1963, when he filled in for a jazz combo at Gazzarri's, a nightclub in Hollywood, where his instant popularity drew large crowds.
+His big break came in 1963 when he filled in for a jazz combo at Gazzarri's, a nightclub in Hollywood where his instant popularity drew large crowds.

-In 1964, Elmer Valentine gave Rivers a one-year contract to open at the Whisky a Go Go, on Sunset Strip in West Hollywood.
+In 1964, Elmer Valentine gave Rivers a one-year contract to open at the Whisky a Go Go on Sunset Strip in West Hollywood.
 The Whisky had been in business just three days when the Beatles song "I Want to Hold Your Hand" entered the Billboard Hot 100.
-The subsequent British Invasion knocked almost every American artist off the top of the charts, but Rivers was so popular that record producer Lou Adler decided to issue Johnny Rivers Live at the Whisky A Go Go, which reached No. 12.
-Rivers recalled that his most requested live song then was "Memphis", which reached No. 2 on Cash Box on 4–11 July 1964 and also on the Hot 100 on 11–18 July 1964.
+The subsequent British Invasion knocked almost every American artist off the top of the music sales charts, but Rivers was so popular that record producer Lou Adler decided to issue a 10-song album on the Imperial label Johnny Rivers Live at the Whisky a Go Go, which reached No. 12 on the Billboard album chart.
+Rivers later recalled that his most requested live song back then was "Memphis", which reached No. 2 on Cash Box on July 4–11, 1964 and also on the Hot 100 on July 11–18, 1964.
 It sold over one million copies and was awarded a gold disc.
 According to Elvis Presley's friend and employee, Alan Fortas, Presley played a test pressing of "Memphis" for Rivers that Presley had made but not released.
-Rivers was impressed and, much to Presley's chagrin, Rivers recorded and released it, even copying the arrangement.
-Rivers' version far outsold the Chuck Berry original from August 1959, which stalled at No. 87 in the US.
+Rivers was impressed and, added it to his live act, and much to Presley's chagrin, recorded and released his live cover version before Presley’s cover.
+Rivers's version far outsold the Chuck Berry original from August 1959, which stalled at No. 87 in the US.

-Rivers continued to record mostly live performances throughout 1964 and 1965, including Go-Go-style records with songs featuring folk music and blues rock influences including "Maybellene" (another Berry cover), after which came "Mountain of Love", "Midnight Special", "Seventh Son" (written by Willie Dixon), plus Pete Seeger's" Where Have All the Flowers Gone?", all of which were hits.
+Rivers continued to record mostly live performances throughout 1964 and 1965, including Go-Go-style records with songs featuring folk music and blues rock influences including "Maybellene" (another Berry cover), after which came "Mountain of Love", "Midnight Special", "Seventh Son" (written by Willie Dixon) plus Pete Seeger's" Where Have All the Flowers Gone?", all of which were hits.